carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 *We can't emphasize this enough!*

-The globally diverse community of The Carpentries provides an equal opportunities to everyone irrespective of their background (both technical and non-technical).
+The globally diverse community of The Carpentries provides equal opportunities to everyone irrespective of their background (both technical and non-technical).
 We will maintain the same ethics at CarpentryCon and would request all our participants to familiarize themselves with our [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

-***Discrimination in any form, including behaviour or remarks against any nationality, ethnicity, sexuality, religious and cultural belief, will not be tolerated!*** (also see *Allies, Code of Conduct, Diversity, Inclusion*)
+***Discrimination in any form, including behavior or remarks against any nationality, ethnicity, sexuality, religious and cultural belief, will not be tolerated!*** (also see *Allies, Code of Conduct, Diversity, Inclusion*)

 #### Y: You!

 > [Who Belongs at CarpentryCon 2018?
 You do.](https://carpentries.org/blog/2018/03/who-belongs-carpentrycon/) - Blog by Belinda Weaver

 This event is for **you**.
-The success of this conference will be measured by what you gain at the conference and afterwards in terms of skills, knowledge and networking.
+The success of this conference will be measured by what you gain at the conference and afterward in terms of skills, knowledge, and networking.

 Be mindful that the organizers are also volunteers who are organizing this for the community by working beyond their work.
 Therefore, we invite you to step in if you see that something at the conference is not working and you have the idea and capacity to *fix* it for others.

 #### Z: Zoom for TaskForce, Volunteers, and Community Calls

 We use [Zoom](https://zoom.us/) (not a sponsor!), for our calls to connect with community members.
 See *Etherpads* for all the relevant etherpads.
 We have planned a CarpentryCon-themed community call on May 3rd to help people get excited about what is coming, as well as answer any questions the community might have.
 See [this etherpad](http://pad.software-carpentry.org/carpconcall) for connection information and Zoom link.

 There will be two calls at the following times:
 - *First call:* 13:00 GMT/UTC, [see your time](https://www.timeanddate.com/worldclock/fixedtime.html?msg=CarpentryCon+Call&iso=20180503T13&p1=%3A&ah=1)
 - *Second call:* 12 noon PDT, [see your time](https://www.timeanddate.com/worldclock/fixedtime.html?msg=CarpentryCon+Call&iso=20180503T12&p1=234&ah=1)

-**We are looking forward to welcoming you at CapentryCon 2018!**
+**We are looking forward to welcoming you to CapentryCon 2018!**

 <img src="taskforce_misc/a-z-images/TF2.jpg" width=800>

 (Image: Screenshot of one of several Zoom meetings over the year.)

-Yours, CarpentryCon Taskforce (from different time zones :))!
+Yours, CarpentryCon Taskforce - from different Time Zones!